Business failure: Events to occur after liquidation

-After closing a business may be dissolved and have its assets redistributed after filing articles of dissolution.
-A business that operates multiple locations may continue to operate, but close some of its locations that are under-performing, or in the case of a manufacturer, cease production of some of its products that are not selling well.
-Some failing companies are purchased by a new owner who may be able to run the company better, and some are merged with another company that will then take over its operations.
+After closing, a business may be dissolved and have its assets redistributed after filing articles of dissolution.
+A business that operates multiple locations may continue to operate, but close some of its locations that are under-performing, or in the case of a manufacturer, discontinue poorly selling products.
+Some struggling companies are acquired by new owners who may manage them more effectively, and some are merged with another company that will then take over its operations.
 Some businesses save themselves through bankruptcy or bankruptcy protection, thereby allowing themselves to restructure.

 Planning for business failure

-The UK Government announced in 2018 that it was asking major suppliers to government to make plans for other organisations to step in in the event of their business failing.
+The UK Government announced in 2018 that it was asking major suppliers to government to make plans for other organisations to step in the event of their business failing.
 Suppliers Capita, Serco and Sopra Steria had offered to pilot best practice in this field.
-David Lidington MP, who was then Cabinet Secretary, referred to learning from the events surrounding the collapse of Carillion, for which the government as customer was not well prepared.
+David Lidington MP, who was then Cabinet Secretary, referred to learning from the events surrounding the collapse of Carillion,which the government, as a customer, was not well prepared for.
 He commented that when Carillion failed "it was left to government to step in - and it did.
 But we did not have the benefit of key organisational information that could have smoothed the management of the liquidation.
-By ensuring contingency plans can be quickly put in place in the very rare event of supplier failure, we will be better prepared to maintain continuity of critical public services."
+By ensuring rapid contingency plans for rare supplier failures, we will be better prepared to maintain continuity of critical public services."
 The plans have been referred to as "living wills" - "a set of arrangements to facilitate the transfer of a contract back to Government or to another supplier if required".